 Dependents of U.S. citizens living abroad who consider themselves residents of Georgia must provide documentation showing Georgia as their last state of residency, as well as Georgia tax records and proof of a prior domicile in Georgia to which they may return.

 Non-U.S. citizens are only eligible for in-state residency if they are lawful permanent residents as documented by the U.S. Immigration and Naturalization Service or have been granted a visa in an eligible category.
 F-1 student visas are not eligible.
-These students must still provide documentation of in-state residency for the 12-month period prior to the start of the term.

 When applying to UGA, please email us a copy of your Immigration Visa (Visa status) and Passport Picture page to email@example.com

 Please consult the U.S. Department of Education for Federal Student Aid website for more information on non-U.S. citizens.

 For Residency purposes the non-intent to immigrate visa student will be considered a "Non-Resident" as the student is not a Green Card holder or U.S. Citizen (if the student has a Green Card, then the student can file for the Petition for Classification as In-State for Tuition Purposes as only Green Card holders and U.S. Citizens can file for the Petition).